W1ckedD/blog_post/README.md

 # A simple social media blog post app
-## using express, mongodb and react-native
+## using express, mongodb and react
 ### still in development phase...